rehive/docs/source/includes/_administration.md

             "unit": "rand",
             "divisibility": 2
         },
+        "user": {
+            "identifier": "00000000-0000-0000-0000-000000000000",
+            "first_name": "Joe",
+            "last_name": "Soap",
+            "email": "joe@rehive.com",
+            "username": "",
+            "mobile_number": "+27840000000",
+            "profile": null
+        },
+        "source_transaction": null,
+        "destination_transaction": null,
         "messages": [
             {
                 "level": "info",
-                "message": "Info message.",
+                "message": "Transaction completed.",
-                "created": 1493729659821
+                "created": 1496144568989
             }
         ],
-        "created": 1474399284065,
+        "created": 1496135465218,
-        "updated": 1474399285570
+        "updated": 1496135465287
     }
 }
 ```

 Update a transaction's status and metadata.
 This endpoint can be used to move transactions from pending to complete/failed/deleted and updated the corresponding user's balance accordingly.
+In addition, you can add metadata and messages to the transaction.

-### Messsage
+### Messsages

 Custom messages can be attached to transactions by including a `message` attribute in an update request.
 The `message`
-attribute should be a JSOn object with 2 attributes `level` and `message`.
+attribute should be a JSON object with 2 attributes `level` and `message`.

 1. `level` : message log level, can be `info`, `warning`, `error`.
 2. `message`: A text message.

 Each message added to a transaction will be stored in a list.
+Rehive itself will also add messages to this attribute when erorrs occur during processing.

 ### Endpoint